 Gross Meter vs Net Meter

-If you have solar, then there’s also the question of whether you need a gross meter or a net meter.
+If you have solar, then there’s the question of whether you need a gross meter or a net meter.
 A gross meter is programmed to export all the electricity you generate with your panels to the grid.
 A net meter enables you to use your solar energy in your house first, and then export the excess to the grid.
-Net meters are usually the basic electronic meters that are read by a meter reader but in more recent times, smart meters, read remotely by your electricity company, are becoming more common.
-At Enova, it doesn’t matter what kind of meter you choose to have.
-However, to take advantage of the Solar 16 Plus plan, which offers a high 16c per KwH feed-in tariff, you do need a net meter.
+It doesn’t matter what kind of meter you have.
+However, to take advantage of the Solar 16 Plus plan, which offers a high 16c per KwH feed-in tariff, you do need a net or smart meter.